Placement testing is used to place students into appropriate course levels and determine students' course schedule.

 Although it is critical that students do their best, placement test results do not affect the student's admission to the university.
 See the appropriate section to review specific placement testing requirements.

 Academic Support and Disability Accommodations

-Students with a documented disability requiring special accommodations must forward the appropriate documentation to the Center for Academic Support at their campus at least 2 weeks prior to scheduling a placement test to ensure that accommodations can be provided.
+Students with a documented disability requiring accommodations must forward the appropriate documentation to the Center for Academic Support on their campus at least 2 weeks prior to scheduling a placement test in order to ensure that accommodations can be provided.
 No accommodations will be allowed unless the required documentation is submitted prior to testing.
 Students who have already participated in placement testing and submit appropriate documentation will have the opportunity to retest with the accommodations in place.

-These tests result in placement into a course rather than in grades of pass or fail.
+All of these tests will result in placement into a course rather than in grades of Pass or Fail.

 After acceptance, students will be emailed instructions for completing the required mathematics and English placement testing online with a virtual proctor.
 Virtual proctoring allows students to take placement tests online in a quiet and distraction-free location, such as home.
-Online testing appointments are available 7 days a week, 24 hours a day, and require no software installation.
-Students need a simple webcam, access to the internet and a voucher code that will be provided by the university.
+Online testing appointments are available 7 days a week, 24 hours a day, and require no software installs.
+All that is needed is a simple webcam, access to the internet and a voucher code that will be provided by the university.
 There is no charge for virtual proctoring or for the ACCUPLACER assessment.
-Students will receive a score report immediately following ACCUPLACER administration.
-Students will also be contacted by an academic counselor from Student Academic & Financial Services 1–2 weeks after they have completed placement testing to discuss their placement and course registration.
+Students will receive a score report immediately following ACCUPLACER administration, and will also be contacted by an academic counselor from Student Academic & Financial Services 1–2 weeks after they have completed placement testing to discuss their placement and course registration.